Phylex/Datenraffinerie/docs/source/architecture/configuration.rst

         connected: 0
     	  threshold: 0

-Assuming that the target config would also specify a daq parameter like in the following example:
+Assuming that the target config would also specify a daq parameter like in the following example and Assuming that the files are listed in the following order in the ``system_settings/default`` list:
+1. daq-default.yaml
+2. target-default.yaml

 ::